andresangelini/andresangelini.github.io/_posts/2018-08-31-Styling-an-SVG.md

 This post is just one part of a larger story about an alchemist's personal quest for [Making a Responsive Medieval Board With SVG Stacks][ch-1].
-You may read the chapters in any order you want but I would otherwise suggest you to do it in the proper order to get the full context of the project.
+You may read the chapters in any order you want but I would strongly suggest following the proper order to get the full context of the project.

 ## Chapters